 To reclaim the space immediately, choose Empty Trash from the Special menu.
 (But be aware that you won't be able to recover anything once you've emptied the Trash.)
-To recover a document, folder, or application

 You can recover an item as long as you can see its icon in the Trash window.